$L$-functions of Kloosterman sheaves: Introduction

 for $p>7$, conjectured by Evans \cite{Evans2010a} and proved by Yun \cite{yun2015galois}. \item When $k=8$, there exists a holomorphic cuspidal Hecke eigenform $f\in S_6(\Gamma_0(6))$, such that

 for $p\nmid 6$, conjectured by Evans \cite{Evans2010} and proved by Yun and Vincent \cite{yun2015galois}. \end{itemize} \end{exe}

 From the examples discussed, we deduce that $L^S_k( s)$ can be extended meromorphically to $\mathbb{C}$ and satisfies a functional equation when $k \leq 8$.
-In the case of general $k$, Broadhurst and Roberts predicted precise formulas for the functional equations of $L^S_{k}(s)$ in \cite{Broadhurst2016a,Broadhurst2017}.
-And then, Fresán, Sabbah, and Yu established the following theorem.
+For general $k$, Broadhurst and Roberts predicted precise formulas for the functional equations of $L^S_{k}(s)$ in \cite{Broadhurst2016a, Broadhurst2017}.
+And then, Fresán--Sabbah--Yu established the following theorem:

-\begin{thm}[Fresán-Sabbah-Yu] The partial $L$-function $L^S_k(s)$ can be extended meromorphically to the complex plane.
+\begin{thm}[Fresán--Sabbah--Yu] The partial $L$-function $L^S_k(s)$ can be extended meromorphically to the complex plane.
 Furthermore, we can complete $L_k^S(s)$ to a holomorphic function $\Lambda_k(s)$ such that

 where $\epsilon_k\in \{\pm 1\}$ and $\epsilon_k$ is $1$ if $k$ is odd. \end{thm}